hybridsynchaadl/hybridsynchaadl.github.io/artifact_cav2021.md

 <h2>How to run artifact in the non VM</h2>
 <p>
-Unzip the downloaded 'artifact.zip' in your Desktop directory.
+Unzip the downloaded 'artifact.zip' in your home directory.
 To run the HybridSynchAADL tool, it needs JDK8.
 Refer to the following web site: 'https://openjdk.java.net/install/'.
 The script 'run_expr' performs an analysis using GNU parallel.
 To execute the script,